dotnet/runtime/docs/design/specs/Memory-model.md

 As of this writing there is no specific support for operating with incoherent memory, device memory or similar.
 Passing non-ordinary memory to the runtime by the means of pointer operations or native interop results in Undefined Behavior.

-## Sideeffects and optimizations of memory accesses.
+## Sideeffects and optimizations of memory accesses
 .NET runtime assumes that the sideeffects of memory reads and writes include only changing and observing values at specified memory locations.
 This applies to all reads and writes - volatile or not. **This is different from ECMA model.**

 As a consequence: